CoffeaTeam/coffea-casa/docs/cc_user.rst

 Available resources Coffea-casa Analysis Facility @ T2 Nebraska
 -----

-Check if you have started your Coffea-Casa Dask Cluster  with the ``distributed`` scheduler and 2 Dask workers on the cluster.
+Check if you have started your Coffea-Casa Dask Cluster  with the ``distributed`` scheduler and 2 Dask workers (first launched at Kubernetes cluster and other one directly available in HTCondor queue) on the cluster.

 .. image:: _static/coffea-casa-startr.png
    :alt: Default Dask Labextention powered cluster available Coffea-casa Analysis Facility @ T2 Nebraska
-   :width: 100%
+   :width: 50%
    :align: center

 As soon as you will start your computations, you will notice that available resources at Coffea-casa Analysis Facility @ T2 Nebraska can easily autoscale depending to available resources at HTCondor pool at Nebraska Tier 2.